Factorization Regret mediates compositional generalization in latent space: Abstract

 \section{Abstract}

 Are there still barriers to generalization once all of the relevant variables are known?
-We address this question via a framework that casts compositional generalization as a variational inference problem over latent variables with parametric interactions.
-To explore this framework, we develop the \emph{Cognitive Gridworld}, a stationary Partially Observable Markov Decision Process (POMDP) in which observations are generated jointly by multiple latent variables, yet feedback is provided only for a single goal variable.
-This setting allows us to describe \emph{Semantic Interaction Information}: an information-theoretic quantity that measures the contribution of latent variable interactions to task performance.
-Using this metric, we first analyze Recurrent Neural Networks (RNNs) that are explicitly provided with the interactions and find that Semantic Interaction Information explains the accuracy gap between Echo State and Fully Trained networks.
+We consider the challenge of generalizing to novel combinations of task-relevant latent variables.
+To explore this framework, we develop the \emph{Cognitive Gridworld}, a stationary Partially Observable Markov Decision Process (POMDP) in which observations are generated jointly by multiple latent variables with parametric interactions.
+This setting allows us to describe \emph{Factorization Regret}: an information-theoretic quantity that measures the contribution of latent variable interactions to task performance.
+Using this metric, we first analyze Recurrent Neural Networks (RNNs) that are explicitly provided with the interactions and find that Factorization Regret explains the accuracy gap between Echo State and Fully Trained networks.
 Additionally, our analysis uncovers a theoretically predicted failure mode, where confidence becomes decoupled from accuracy.
 These results suggest that utilizing the interactions between relevant variables is a non-trivial capability.
 We then address a harder regime where the interactions themselves must be learned by an embedding model.
-Learning how latent variables interact requires accurate inference, yet accurate inference depends on knowing those interactions; this circular dependence is characteristic of variational inference.
-The Cognitive Gridworld reveals this circularity as a potential challenge for continual meta-learning.
-We approach this dilemma via \emph{Representation Classification Chains} (RCCs), a JEPA-style architecture which disentangles two processes: variable inference and variable embeddings are learned by separate modules through Reinforcement Learning and self-supervised learning, respectively.
-Lastly, we demonstrate that, by learning how variables interact, RCCs facilitate compositional generalization to novel combinations of relevant variables and offline learning in novel action spaces.
-Together, these results establish a theoretically grounded setting for researching, developing and evaluating goal-directed generalist agents.
+Learning how variables interact while simultaneously learning how to infer their values is a variational inference problem, often described as \textit{meta-learning}.
+To explicitly disentangle variable inference and parameter estimation, we develop \emph{Representation Classification Chains} (RCCs), a novel architecture which learns how latent variables interact through Reinforcement Learning (RL), from teaching signals provided only for a subset of training \textit{goal} variables.
+Finally, we demonstrate the usefulness of RCCs in enabling generalization to novel combinations of latent variables through offline learning.
+In summary, we present a theoretically grounded setting for research, development and evaluation of goal-directed general intelligence.